 Reduces high blood pressure: Guava being rich in fiber and hypoglycemic in nature, helps in reducing blood pressure.
 It makes the blood flow freely in the vessels and prevents cholesterol formation.

-There are numerous health benefits of eating guavas.
+There are numerous health benefits to eating guavas.
 It helps to protect the prostate.
 The juice of guava leaves helps to cure toothaches, oral ulcers, and swollen gums.
 If externally applied, it heals the wounds fast.
 Regular eating reduces the frequency of epilepsy, bacterial infections, and convulsions.
-There is absolutely no harm in eating them in natural form, as they are natures' gift to the humankind.
-However, while eating it in medicinal form, take due care to know about the dosage and the possible effects of consuming it.
+There is absolutely no harm in eating them in natural form, as they are natures' gift to humankind.
+However, while eating it in medicinal form, take a due care to know about the dosage and the possible effects of consuming it.

 Nutritional Information of Guava Fruit